top of page

 The Google Analytics "welcome" screen shown to new users only

-If you already have access to at least one Google Analytics property,, you’ll instead be taken to the “Home” for whichever property you viewed most recently.
-To get to account creation from here, click on Admin at the bottom of the vertical, left-hand menu and then on the blue Create Account button.
+If you already have access to at least one Google Analytics property, you’ll instead be taken to the “Home” for whichever property you viewed most recently.
+To get to account creation from here, click on Admin (the cog icon) at the bottom of the vertical, left-hand menu and then on Create > Account in the top left.

 What you need to know about Google Analytics 4 account structures